The main activities of the Law Department concern university and post-university education as well as scientific research.

 - Bachelor's Degree in Administration and Organization Science;

 All courses are characterized by a high degree of interdisciplinarity (blending the legal, economic and historical-sociological domains), allowing students to build on the traditional legal background by developing knowledge and skills that can be useful in a variety of professional – both public and private – contexts.

-This means that the Department offers students a rich path to higher education which can lead them to access the labor market and find the most suitable position.
+This means that the department offers students a rich path to higher education that can help them access the labour market and find the most suitable position.

-The Department's professors and researchers are actively involved in national and international research projects (among them, the PRIN awarded by the Italian Ministry of University and Research); many scholars affiliated to the Department have also received important awards for their scientific works, whose interests largely converge in the PhD program.
+The department's professors and researchers are actively involved in national and international research projects (among them, the PRIN awarded by the Italian Ministry of University and Research); many scholars affiliated to the department have also received important awards for their scientific works, and their interests largely converge in the PhD program.